Computer Science

 Some installers will use LUKS1 instead of LUKS2 to encrypt the disk.
 Don’t worry, use cryptsetup convert --type=LUKS2 <device> to convert it to a LUKS2 setup after the OS is installed.

-Note: do not encrypt boot partition.
-It usually doesn’t have sensitive information and encrypting it doesn’t prevent evil maid attack anyway.
-If you want it to be more secure, considering setup secure boot, which is also mentioned in my previous blog Personal ZFS Offsite Backup Solution.
+Note: do not encrypt the boot partition.
+It usually doesn’t have sensitive information and encrypting it doesn’t prevent evil maid attacks anyway.
+If you want it to be more secure, consider setting up secure boot, which is also mentioned in my previous blog Personal ZFS Offsite Backup Solution.

 Enroll Yubikey to Key Slot